-Here, we’ve provided a brief summary of the features, pricing, and user experiences of the top UCaaS providers.
+Here, we’ve provided a brief summary of what is UCaaS, features, pricing, and user experiences of the top UCaaS providers.

 UCaaS, short for Unified Communications as a Service, is software that streamlines and unites all business communication channels and third-party software integrations within one unified cloud-based platform.

-UCaaS service providers centralize and synch the most popular communication and collaboration channels in real-time, including:
+UCaaS platforms centralize and synch the most popular communication and collaboration channels in real-time, including:

 - Voice calling/conferencing